 This was great!
 So simple!
 Whether the returns are as great as proclaimed or not, I’m super intrigued to try this now.
 Might ask my Dad if he wants to split an investment.
 Once a year you put in a day of work and then not even look at your portfolio for 12 months.
 That’s my kind of investing.

-Highly recommended set of blinks, it details everything you need to know, plus the book itself is dead simple as well, and it’s only 200 pages, so two big thumbs up for this one!
+Highly recommended set of blinks, it details everything you need to know.
+However, the book itself is dead simple as well, and it’s only 200 pages, so two big thumbs up for The Little Book That Still Beats The Market.

 What else can you learn from the blinks?